 MTR325 - Fundamentals of Programmable Logic Controllers

 The course offers students the ability to design, troubleshoot, improve and optimize a mechatronic control system.
-In doing so, the course covers the component parts of a programmable logic controller (PLC), their function and their interrelationship.
+In doing so, the course covers the component parts of a programmable logic controller, their function and their interrelationship.
 PLC input/output systems and requirements are examined.
 Ladder logic programming using I/O instructions, logic instructions, timers, counters, sequencers, comparison, and zone control and math functions are covered in-depth.
 Sequence of PLC operation, hardware installation, networking PLC systems and peripherals, troubleshooting, safety requirements, and industrial applications of PLCs are also introduced.
 Two hours of lecture and three hours of lab.

 MTR330 - Dynamics